 Once your account is set up and optimized, you can help it run seamlessly and grow quickly by following these best practices.

-- Open your boards up to contributors.
-I'll go into detail a bit later in the post - but group boards are a great way to get your Pinterest running itself.
+Open your boards up to contributors.
+Group boards are a great way to get your Pinterest running itself.

 Selling on Pinterest